deleteman/deleteman.github.io/_posts/2019-06-07-best-blogging-tools.md

 <a name="image">
 ### Image related tools
-People usually start blogs because they're confident in their writing skills (however mislead that confidence might be), but they tend to forget that in order to promote the work they do, they also need a bit of an eye for design.
+People usually start blogs because they're confident in their writing skills or maybe they know they have a message to share, but they tend to forget that in order to promote the work they do, they also need a bit of an eye for design.
-Lucky for us, there are several tools that have been designed to help in this area, either by providing quality content or by making the job so easy that anyone can look like a great graphic designer.
+Lucky for us, there are several tools for bloggers that have been designed to help in this area, either by providing quality content or by making the job so easy that anyone can look like a great graphic designer.
 Let me show you:

 #### Canva
 ![Canva.com](/assets/images/blogposts/canva-ss.png)